tancao1128/Udacity-Deep-Reinforcement-Learning--Nanodegree/README.md

 The trained model

-5. checkpoint.pth
+5. Several checkpoint files

-A Report.md file describing the development process and the learning algorithm, along with ideas for future work
+A Project-Report.pdf file describing the development process and the learning algorithm, along with ideas for future work

 6. README.md file